m1k1o/neko/server/integration/e2e/README.md

 the password to output or logs.
 Set `NEKO_E2E_ARTIFACT_DIR` to save a failure screenshot. `NEKO_E2E_BASE_URL` changes the target; the runner uses host networking so WebRTC's media port is exercised as well as HTTP/WebSocket.
+Set `NEKO_E2E_COLLECT_METRICS=1` to save a Prometheus snapshot next to the JSON result (or set `NEKO_E2E_METRICS_OUTPUT` explicitly).
+This keeps server-side queue, bitrate, frame and ICE metrics aligned with the browser sample.

 To run concurrent viewer samples (for example, 1, 2, and 5 viewers), set the count and repeat the command with the server's desired capture profile: